 What are the best theme functions snippets for WordPress?
-How can HTTP/2 make my site 100% faster than HTTP/1?
-Ways to speed up admin-ajax.php?
+How can HTTP/2 make my site nearly 100% faster than HTTP/1.1?
+How to speed up admin-ajax.php?
 W3TC caching methods –disk, disk:enhanced or APC?
-What kind of css and script embeding is faster –async or defer?
-How to turn small image into data uri and paste into css to save http request?
+What kind of css and script embeding is faster: async or defer?
+How to turn small image into data uri and embed into css to save more http request?
 Combinging google fonts?
-Which one is a good cdn, also cloudflare or paid?… –You’ll learn a lot today from this 10,000-word, total badass WordPress optimization guide!
+Who is a good cdn provider, also cloudflare or paid?… –You’ll learn a lot today from this potentially-miscounted 10,000-word WordPress optimization guide!
 It even says that in the URL.

 Let’s quickly get a few things out of the way before we get started:

 You are reading one part of the whole Poor Man Fast Website series; where we often share tremendously valuable advice regarding the best low cost, most questionable hosting services along with many confusing website development tips and shady speed optimization tricks for the WordPress platform.

-Along the way we sometimes make the worst jokes that I’m sure as hell you’ll find a year of cringiness supply here in the garage.
-The rest may make you wanna go to bed and start the day over.
+Along the way we may decide to make the worst jokes that I’m certain you’ll find a year of cringiness supply here in the garage.
+The rest of them will make you wanna go to bed and start the day over.
+Believe me.

 Though we have a ton of works to do ahead, I’m sure by the end of this article you WordPress site will load π seconds faster than it does right now.
 60% of the time, it works every time.
 Many of the tips I’m going to demonstrate here are either from my own fiddling or scientifically researched and medically found from the highest classified documents of the best and most successful bloggers on the Internet because they forgot to tape their laptop webcam (thanks CIA).